 Wash: Every five to seven days.

-The same curly/wavy principle applies, but even more so: “Tighter coils or textured, coarser hair typically comes with a drier scalp, so those hair types can often go five to seven days between washes,” says Hershberger.
+The same principle for curly or wavy hair applies, but even more so: “Tighter coils or textured, coarser hair typically comes with a drier scalp, so those hair types can often go five to seven days between washes,” says Hershberger.

 “Color-treated or highlighted hair is typically more damaged because of the processing,” says Robinson.
 “So the less you shampoo, the more your hair’s natural oils can help repair it so the color lasts longer and looks fresher.”